 - For the hive’s craft:

-I also wrote ” the bees’ hive” in Arabic to expose kids to writing Arabic more:
+I also wrote ” the bees’ hive” in Arabic to expose kids to more Arabic writing:

 Additional physical Game:

-Children take one of their crafted bee from the crafted hive, bring them to flowers (real flowers in your garden or crafted flowers) to gather the nectar, and then come back to the hive to make the honey!
-It can be a race between the kids or just a circuit to run through.
+Children take one of their bees from the hive, bring them to some flowers (real flowers or paper flowers) to gather the nectar, and then they come back to the hive to make the honey!
+You can do a race if you have enough space or if you play outside.

-During the game, use the Arabic vocabulary from the bees’ printable.
+During the game, use the Arabic vocabulary from the bees’ worksheets.

 A relevant cartoon for more exposure to fluent Arabic:

 Finally, download and watch this fun Arabic cartoon “The bees’ hive” ** with the children!